 Amazon is already known for its bargain prices on many goods, but there are additional savings to be found if you know where to look.

-Learn more: More on these and other secret departments can be found in our story “7 Secret Departments of Amazon You Should Know About.”
+Learn more: More on these and other secret departments can be found in our story “7 Hidden Sections of Amazon Every Shopper Should Know.”

 4. Trade your clutter for gift cards